OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

 .. note::

-    If var directory cannot be found in the project directory.
-    ``composer update`` must be executed or it must be created manually.
+    If the :file:`var` directory cannot be found in the project directory, execute ``composer update`` or create the :file:`var` directory manually.

     Also, each shop must have their own separate directory.

 .. _configuring_module_via_configuration_files-20190829: